Developments in Language Theory (DLT)

 • Vienna, Austria (2001).

-Since 2001, a DLT conference takes place in Europe in every odd year and outside Europe in every even year.
+Since 2001, a DLT conference usually takes place in Europe every other year and outside Europe every other year.
 The locations of DLT conferences since 2002 were:

 Steering Committee